Satellite-im/Uplink-Deprecated/README.md

 <br/>

-Uplink is writen in pure Rust with a UI in [Dioxus](https://github.com/DioxusLabs) (which is also written in Rust).
-It was developed to be a new foundation for the basic implementaation of Warp feeaturexs in a universl application.
+Uplink is written in pure Rust with a UI in [Dioxus](https://github.com/DioxusLabs) (which is also written in Rust).
+It was developed to be a new foundation for the basic implementation of Warp features in a universal application.

-The goal should be to build a hyper-customizable appliation that can run anywhre and suport extensions.
+The goal should be to build a hyper-customizable application that can run anywhere and support extensions.

 ## Features